priyanshu-techie/MVC-model-TODOS-app/Readme.md

     * clone the code
     * do "npm install"
     * put the database uri you want to connect in .env file
+    * and any SESSION_SECRET in the .env file
     * do "npm start"

 NOTE: To make the app safe, have proper error catching at places.